HorizenOfficial/evm-documentation/docs/01-introduction_what_is_eon/02-Inside EON.md

 ## Differences Between Account Types
 As mentioned, the account model has two account types:

 * **Externally-Owned Account (EOA)** - accounts that are NOT bound to any executable (by the VM) code and may or may not be owned by an external entity (an individual, an organization, a program) that has the related private key.
-EOA accounts are defined “externally owned” as only the owner of the corresponding private key (which is not public and not stored on the chain - hence external) can issue spend transactions using the account in argument as a source of funds.
+EOA accounts are defined as “externally owned”, as only the owner of the corresponding private key (which is not public and not stored on the chain - hence external) can issue spend transactions using the account in argument as a source of funds.

 * **Contract Account** - accounts that are bound to an arbitrary code executable by the VM and do NOT have private keys for signing transactions.